Woke Washing: Is Diversity the New Tool for Image Promotion?

 Author: Julia

-No wonder, then, that this new mindset is pressuring companies to demonstrate commitment.
-And as quickly as possible.
-However, this is where it becomes problematic.
-Just like the topic Sustainability Some companies communicate bold statements and proclaim their commitments without actually representing these values and implementing appropriate business practices.
+Wokeness is trending, but how much real commitment is there from advertisers behind it?
+Just like with the topic Sustainability Some companies communicate bold statements and proclaim their commitments without actually representing these values and implementing appropriate business practices.
 But that's not the point here Greenwashing, but about woke washing.
 A type of misleading image-building and sales-boosting marketing that references sensitive socio-political issues such as gender or ethnicity.

 When visibility is no longer enough